 Grants will be reviewed on a monthly cycle.
-Submit your application by 5:00 p.m. on the 15th of the month (or the last business day before the 15th) to receive a decision by the 30th of that month (September through April only).
+Submit your application by 5:00 p.m. on the 15th of the month to receive a decision by the 30th of that month (September through November and February through April only).
 If you are applying for funding for a summer project, you may submit your application in February, March, or April (See "Summer Grant Programs" below.).
 Some grant programs only review applications at certain times; see each grant description for details.

 The Georges Lurcy Grant Program offers male and female Newcomb-Tulane College students the opportunity to undertake a term-time research or special projects under the direction of a faculty member.
 Grants in the range of $200 to $1,500 will be awarded for the purchase of research materials and resources, for travel and access to special collections or libraries, laboratory supplies, performance-related expenses, art supplies, and to defray other expenses directly incurred by project research.